mongodb/docs/source/includes/fact-platforms.rst

      -
      -
    * - SLES 11
-     - MongoDB 3.2 is no longer supported on this platform.
+     - No longer supported as of 3.2.20.
      - |checkmark|
      - |checkmark|
      - |checkmark|